verfasor/X79-Hackintosh-Catalina/README.md

 ## Starter EFI

-If things go south, use the clover settings attached in the [starter-EFI](https://github.com/m1qnet/X79-Hackintosh-Catalina/tree/master/starter-EFI) folder.
+Use the clover settings attached in the [starter-EFI](https://github.com/m1qnet/X79-Hackintosh-Catalina/tree/master/starter-EFI) folder if things go south.
 You can use it as a starter.
 But then you've to tweak settings a bit more.

 ## About Kexts